-So, as I was putzing around the kitchen today, cleaning up our little New Year’s pizza take out and hot chocolate cups from last night, (we had a very quiet and lovely night in, watching several Pirates of the Caribbean) and wondered what I should be posting about on New Year’s Day.
+So, as I was putzing around the kitchen cleaning up our little New Year’s pizza take-out and hot chocolate cups from last night, (we had a very quiet and lovely night-in watching several Pirates of the Caribbean) I wondered what I should be posting about on New Year’s Day.

 After one final wipe and buff of a once again clean kitchen counter, I grabbed a fresh coffee and browsed online to see what everyone else was up to.

 That in itself led me to shooting in all kinds of directions.
-I started no less than 3 different kinds of posts, until I stopped myself.
+I started no less than 3 different kinds of posts, not finishing anything… until I stopped myself.

-I realized then, I just really needed to establish better blogging habits for a start.
+I realized then I needed to establish better blogging habits for a start!

 Guys, I fail daily.
-I get in the zone, go off course, and am all over the map!
+I get in the zone, go off course, and end up all over the map.

 1. Beat to your own drum